Thomas Cook refund scam warning issued by Civil Aviation Authority

 Many people received an error message after entering their details, meaning their claims were not submitted.

-And customers were warned about suspicious Thomas Cook refund websites encouraging customers to hand over personal information in return for help with their refund claim.
+And customers were warned about suspicious Thomas Cook refund website was encouraging customers to hand over personal information in return for help with their refund claim.

 One site people were warned about was "thomascookrefunds.com" - which the CAA said was not related to them and and warned people to only use the official version - https://thomascook.caa.co.uk/refunds/